Frank O'Hara & Marion Raycheba in China

 The crowds in Xi'an are typical of Chinese cities.

-sidewalks as well as special lanes for bicycles (millions of them),
+wide sidewalks as well as special lanes for bicycles (millions of them),

 motorcycles, peddled and motorized carts and several lanes for car traffic in